 - Cecil Court – Hunt down your next great read in this quaint collection of indie bookshops.

-- Watch a theatre show – Covent Garden is dotted with West End theatres – from the traditional (like the Savoy Theatre) to more contemporary ventures (the Donmar Warehouse is one of my go-tos).
+- Watch a theatre show – Covent Garden is dotted with West End theatres – from the traditional (like the Savoy Theatre) to more contemporary ventures (the Donmar Warehouse is one of our go-tos).

 Suggested Places to Stay in Covent Garden